 Develop an approach that will help to quantify the environmental, social and economic benefits of switching to more sustainable building products, as well as to identify effective interventions.
 Priorities include:

 The carbon impact of building products, and the potential for significant carbon emission reduction through bio-derived and other low embodied energy sustainable building products.

 The health impact of building products on contractors and building occupants.

 Market research aimed at identifying appropriate intervention tools to overcome legislative and behavioural barriers to change.

 Current and Recent Research Projects

 We began the RE-Fab project in 2013 as part of a TSB funded feasibility study.
 The “RE-Fab House”™ Project was a groundbreaking construction project which explored, developed and demonstrated new forms of construction allowing improved construction efficiencies, adaptation of buildings in use and the deconstruction and re-use of components at end of life.

 The feasibility study for the RE-Fab House Project was completed in 2013 in collaboration with Ecobond (Cymru) Ltd, Bangor University Bio-Composite Centre, C-Tech Innovation Ltd and Cullinan Studio.
 The feasibility study can be seen here in addition, a short animation can be seen here.

-In 2014 the ASBP is continuing to progress the RE-Fab project.
-We are delighted to again be working with Ecobond Cymru (Graham Hilton & Geraint Williams), Jon Baker from ES Global - experts in demountable structures and Sir Robert McAlpine, to create a framework for the development of Flexible Life Buildings (FLBs), underpinned by a series of design, build and operation principles that will facilitate building design for de-construction and re-use (DfDR).
+In 2014, the ASBP continued to progress the RE-Fab project.
+We were delighted to again be working with Ecobond Cymru (Graham Hilton & Geraint Williams), Jon Baker from ES Global - experts in demountable structures and Sir Robert McAlpine, to create a framework for the development of Flexible Life Buildings (FLBs), underpinned by a series of design, build and operation principles that will facilitate building design for de-construction and re-use (DfDR).